-EST 145 Industrial Safety & Material Handling
+EST 145 Industrial Safety & Material Handling 5 Credits

-Industry OSHA-10 Safety Certified Training and Workforce Safety Modules for personal and equipment safety in an industrial environment.
-Techniques for safely lifting and moving loads of various shapes, sizes, and types will be provided.
+This course provides students with training and practice to develop competencies in industrial safety and material handling.
+Students will be trained in the safe operation of industrial fork lifts and aerial lifts (not all sites).
+Students will complete OSHA-10 general and construction training modules (third party certification not provided).
+Students will complete additional workplace safety modules to develop personal and equipment safety skills and knowledge in an industrial environment.
+Techniques for safely lifting and moving loads of various shapes, sizes, and types with an overhead crane will be covered and opportunities for practice provided.
 Also covered is tooling, hand and radio signals, safety around equipment, and equipment operation.

-EST 150 Electric Motors and Motor Maintenance
+EST 150 Electric Motors and Motor Maintenance 3 Credits